Volkswagen: SUVs/crossovers

 The brand introduced its first crossover SUV in 2002 starting from the Touareg, a full-size luxury SUV.
 The brand SUV expansion continues with the release of Tiguan, a C-segment mainstream SUV in 2007.
-In the mid-2010s, the company has decided to an SUV in every class of car that can justify one, which the brand called the "SUV offensive".
+In the mid-2010s, the company decided to produce an SUV in every class of car that can justify one, which the brand called the "SUV offensive".
 Between 2017 and 2020, the brand has aggressively expanded its SUV line-up by growing its number of models from 2 to 8 models, excluding its derivatives, ranging from B-segment, C-segment, and D-segment SUVs which include global models and regional models.
 Volkswagen also started producing derivatives of its SUV models with a rear sloping roof marketed as coupé SUV which had gained popularity in China, the largest single market for the brand.

 In 2019, every fourth vehicle delivered by the Volkswagen brand today is an SUV, with its top contributor being the Tiguan.
-The brand plans to have over 30 SUV models on offer worldwide by 2025, contributing 50 percent of its global sales.
+The brand plans to have over 30 SUV models on offer worldwide by 2025, contributing 50 per cent of its global sales.
 Volkswagen also expects SUVs to lead the ID. family, its future electric vehicle range of models.

 The SUV expansion has claimed casualties in the MPV segment, which saw the Sharan mid-size MPV being phased out in 2020.